hapijs/good/README.md

 };
 ```

 Log file subscribers can either be a file or a directory.
-When a subscribe is a to a file (there isn't a trailing slash) then the files will be written with the file name in the provided path.
+When logging to a file (there isn't a trailing slash) then the files will be written with the file name in the provided path.
 Otherwise, when the subscriber is a directory the log files will be named with a timestamp and placed in the directory.
 All log files will have .001, .002, and .003 formatted extensions.
-Below is an example of a file and directory subscribers:
+Below is an example of file and directory subscribers:

 ```javascript
 var options = {